grayswansecurity/OpenHands/openhands/security/README.md

 security_analyzer = "grayswan"
 ```

-or select "grayswan" from the dropdown in settings!
+or select "Cygnal by Gray Swan AI" from the dropdown in settings!